Can You Safely Reuse a Meat Marinade?

 Before you go lathering on the leftover marinade, you'll need to follow these simple steps:

 - Pour the marinade into a saucepan, and bring it to a boil on the stovetop.

 - Boil for five minutes.

-You can use a food thermometer ($14; Amazon) to make sure your sauce is maintaining boiling temperature (100°C or 212°F).
+You can use a food thermometer to make sure your sauce is maintaining boiling temperature (212 degrees F).
 Also, be sure not to use a brush that has touched raw meat with the newly-boiled sauce.
-Use a separate basting brush, like this $9 OXO Good Grips version that has more than 1,500 five-star ratings.
+Use a separate basting brush.
 Using separate brushes will guarantee you keep the bacteria from the raw meat away from your new sauce.

 It might.
 Boiling a marinade for several minutes will certainly reduce the amount of liquid, which could leave the marinade thicker.
 In some cases, that may be preferable; the thicker sauce can cling to veggies or meat more easily.
 If the sauce thickens too much, add some chicken or vegetable broth after the five-minute boil.

 If you've marinated tofu or vegetables, you don't have the same food safety concerns as you do with a meat marinade.
 These foods rarely carry pathogens that could make you ill, so feel free to use that leftover marinade as a baste or sauce as is.

 However, if the marinade is thin and you'd like to reuse it as a thicker sauce, boiling will help reduce the leftover marinade and concentrate the flavors.
 Plus, this step doubles as a safety measure.

 - How to Marinate Meat, Chicken, Seafood, and Vegetables

 - Browse our collection of Marinade Recipes.